haroldgt/ScatteringContext/README.md

 Modify the groundtruth pose file path in line 14.
 ```
 # Run & Validate other algorithms (M2DP, NDD, Scan Context, FreSCo)
 Similar to the above step, it is performed under the corresponding folder (e.g., Other_SOTA_algorithms folder).
+Other_SOTA_algorithms folder is other algorithms.

 ## Acknowledgments
-We thanks for the opensource codebases, [Cylinder3D](https://github.com/xinge008/Cylinder3D) and [spconv](https://github.com/traveller59/spconv)
+We thanks for the opensource codebases, [M2DP](https://github.com/xinge008/Cylinder3D), [Scan Context](https://github.com/traveller59/spconv), [NDD](https://github.com/traveller59/spconv) and [FreSCo](https://github.com/xinge008/Cylinder3D).